fahimmoon/MindEase/README.md

 # MindEase - Mental Wellness Companion

-A mental wellness support platform developed as a project for BSCS at University, Karachi.
-The application aims to provide accessible mental health resources and support through innovative technology.
+MindEase is a mental wellness support platform developed as part of a project for BSCS at szabist University, Karachi.
+The application is designed to make mental health resources and support easily accessible through innovative technology.

+---

 ## Developer